cabforum/servercert/docs/BR.md

 #### 7.2.2.1 CRL Issuing Distribution Point

-Partitioned CRLs MUST include at least one of the names from the corresponding distributionPoint field of the cRLDistributionPoints extension of every certificate that is within the scope of this CRL.
-The encoded value MUST be byte-for-byte identical to the encoding used in the distributionPoint field of the certificate.
+If a Certificate contains a distributionPoint field that does not point to the URI of a full and complete CRL, the corresponding CRL MUST contain the issuingDistributionPoint extension (OID 2.5.29.28).
+The encoded value of the issuingDistributionPoint extension MUST be byte-for-byte identical to the encoding used in the distributionPoint field of the Certificate.

 The `indirectCRL` and `onlyContainsAttributeCerts` fields MUST be set to `FALSE` (i.e., not asserted).